Robbie Fowler: Personal life

-Fowler married wife Kerrie on 9 June 2001 in the town of Duns, Scottish Borders in Scotland.
+Fowler married wife Kerrie on 10 June 2001 in the town of Duns, Scottish Borders in Scotland.
 Together they have three daughters and one son.
 Their son, Jacob, signed a scholarship with Oxford United in August 2022.

-Fowler is a supporter of Liverpool F.C. and regularly attends matches at Anfield.
-He does media work for Abu Dhabi Sports Channel, Sky Sports and ITV.
+Fowler is a cousin of boxer and 2014 Commonwealth Games gold medallist Anthony Fowler.
+Two of Fowler's cousins died of drug abuse.

+Fowler was referred to by The Observer in September 2005 as Britain's richest sportsman, with a £28 million fortune and nearly 100 properties.
+In 2020, he was an ambassador to a property scheme in Liverpool which led to tens of investors losing several hundreds of pounds.

 In association with long-term friend Steve McManaman, Fowler has invested in several racehorses through their company The Macca and Growler Partnership, most notably 2003 Queen Elizabeth the Queen Mother Celebration Chase runner-up Seebald.

 On 2 September 2005, Fowler released a book called Fowler: My Autobiography, about his time as a footballer and the issues surrounding him.
-Since his transfer to Liverpool, he has updated it and included a section about his return to Anfield.
-Excerpts published in newspapers included criticism of the England management.
+He released a second book in November 2019 called Robbie Fowler: My Life In Football : Goals, Glory & The Lessons I've Learnt.

 In June 2008, Fowler participated alongside McManaman in Steve Nash and Claudio Reyna's Showdown in Chinatown, an 8-on-8 charity football game at Sara D. Roosevelt Park in Manhattan with McManaman making five of the goals, including one for Fowler.

 In 2019, Fowler featured in the first season of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.

-In 2021 Fowler competed in the Legends Tour Celebrity Series of golf tournaments for charity.
+In 2021, Fowler competed in the Legends Tour Celebrity Series of golf tournaments for charity.
 He won the Celebrity Series event at Formby near his native Liverpool in 2021 and competed at the Celebrity Series Grand Final in Mauritius in 2022, finishing second and winning a total of £17,250 for charity over the 2021 season.
 He has previously held charity golf days to raise money for charities including The Ichthyosis Support Group.
 Fowler's godson suffers from the rare genetic skin condition ichthyosis, for which there is no cure.

-Fowler is a cousin of boxer and 2014 Commonwealth Games gold medallist Anthony Fowler.